News aggregator

 In computing, a news aggregator, also termed a feed aggregator, content aggregator, feed reader, news reader, or simply an aggregator, is client software or a web application that aggregates digital content such as online newspapers, blogs, podcasts, and video blogs (vlogs) in one location for easy viewing.
 The updates distributed may include journal tables of contents, podcasts, videos, and news items.

-Contemporary news aggregators include MSN, Yahoo!
-News, Feedly, Inoreader, and Mozilla Thunderbird.
+Contemporary news aggregators include Akregator, Feedly, Inoreader, and Mozilla Thunderbird.